AlexGaida/data_serializer/README.md

 ### Prerequisites

-Open a windows or linux command prompt, and drag this file through:
+Open a windows or linux command prompt, and drag this file through and run the commands:

 ```
 ...\data_serializer\python\main.py